PhilippeSigaud/D-templates-tutorial/D-templates-tutorial.md

 `templateName` is your usual D identifier and the list of parameters is a comma-separated list of zero or more template parameters.
 These can be:

-Types
+Types (`identifier`)

 :    An `identifier` alone by itself is considered a type name.
 The common D style is to use identifiers beginning with a capital letter (`Range`, `Rest`), as for any user-defined types.
 Many D templates use the C++ tradition of one-capital-letter names for types, starting from `T` (`U`, `V`, ...).
 Do not feel constrained by this, use what makes your templates most easy to understand.

-Aliases
+Aliases (`alias identifier`{.d})

-:   These will capture symbols: variable names, class names, even other template names.
+:   You declare them with `alias identifier`{.d}.
+They will capture not types but *symbols*: variable names, class *names*, even other template names.
 They will also accept many compile-time literals: strings, arrays, function literals, ...
-Mostly, if you need a widely-accepting template, use an alias parameter.
-They will _not_ accept built-in types as arguments, however.
-You declare them with `alias identifier`{.d}.
+Mostly, if you need a widely-accepting template, use an `alias` parameter.
+Note that they will _not_ accept built-in types as arguments, however, since `int` is not a valid identifier in D (it's a keyword).

-Literal values
+Literal values (`typeName identifier`)

-:   They can be integral values (`int`{.d}, `ulong`{.d}, ...), enum-based, strings, chars, floating-point values or boolean values.
-I think the rule is that any expression that can be evaluated at compile-time is OK.
-They are all declared like this: `typeName identifier`.
+:   They are all declared like this: `typeName identifier`.
+Literal values can be integral values (`int`{.d}, `ulong`{.d}, ...), `enum`{.d}-based, strings, `chars`{.d}, floating-point values or boolean values.
+Any expression that can be evaluated at compile-time is OK.
 For example : `int depth`{.d} or `string name`{.d}.

-Template parameters tuples
+Template parameters tuples (`identifier...`)

-:   Template parameters tuples will capture under one identifier an entire list of template parameters (types, names, literals, ...).
-Tuples will store any template argument you will throw at them.
-If no argument is passed, you will just get a zero-length tuple.
+:   The syntax is `identifier...` (yes, three dots) and the tuple must be the last parameter of a template.
+Template parameters tuples will capture under one identifier *an entire list of template parameters* (types, names, literals, ...).
+These tuples will store any template argument you will throw at them.
+If no argument is passed, you will just get an empty, zero-length, tuple.
 Really, as they can deal with types as well as symbols, these tuples are a bit of a mongrel type but they are wonderfully powerful and easy to use, as you will see in section [Tuples](#template-tuple-parameters).
-The syntax is `identifier...` (yes, three dots) and the tuple must be the last parameter of a template.